-The new Corporate Governance Charter of Tubize, which took effect on January 1st 2020, has been published on the website www.financiere-tubize.be.
+The Corporate Governance Charter of Tubize, which was adapted to the Code and which took effect on January 1st 2020, has been published on the website www.financiere-tubize.be.
 It presents the implementation by Tubize of the recommendations of the Code, taking into account the specificities of the Company, and according to the 'comply or explain' principle.